-The Authority has commercially available excess general liability and property insurance for claims above its self-insurance provisions.
-For general liability, including automobile liability, the Authority is self-insured up to \$3.0 million.
+The Authority has commercially available excess general liability, property and cyber insurance for claims above its self-insurance provisions.
+For general liability, including automobile liability, the Authority is self-insured up to \$3.0 million per occurrence.
 For property damage and extra expense combined, the Authority is self-insured up to \$1.5 million per occurrence.
 For property damage or loss due to a named windstorm and flood, 2% of the value at risk is self-insured per occurrence with a minimum of \$1.5 million and up to a maximum self-insured level of \$7.5 million.
+For cyber related events, including an event relating to the Authority's information technology system, the Authority is self-insured for up to \$10,000 per event.
+Similiarly, the Authority's Service Provider also maintains cyber insurance covering events related to information technology and operating systems where the Authority is an additional named insured.